 According to Kenney (1975), theme is the meaning contained in the story.
-Themes help a good story become a complete one.
-Theme also makes the reader able to relate to the characters.
-The author gives out the theme throughout the story.
-Theme impacts the reader to understand the purpose on the story which conveyed by the author of the novel.
-The novel of Twenty Thousand Leagues under the Sea mainly talked about the adventure which happens to the three men in the submarine under the ocean.
-This adventure mentioned indicates that the hero's journey does happen to this novel.
+Themes helf a good story become a complete one.
+Theme also makes the ^{re}ader able to relate to the characters.
+The author gives out the ^{the}me ^{throughout} the story.
+Theme impacts the reader to goes back to the society on the story which conveyed by the author of the novel.
+The novel of Twenty Thousand Leagues under the Sec mainly talked about the adventure which happens to the three men in the submarine under the ocean.
+This ^{adventure} mentioned indicates that the hero's journey does happen to this novel.